acrylplatform/acryl-node-extension/README.md

   - the miner account has a smart contract
 - notifies if the node mined block and its reward
 - notifies about incoming Acryl
-- notifies about changes of leased volume.
+- notifies about changes of leased volume
+- periodic statistics:
+  - balance
+  - effective balance (0 and 1000 confirmations)
+  - height
+  - local version
+  - peers connected
+  - features activation status

 ## How to install:
 1. Download `node-extension-0.0.1.jar` to `/usr/share/acryl/lib/`: